Rogelio Onofre and a record that stood nearly half a century

 The following year he would join a relay team to the 1960 Rome Olympics with Claro Pellosis, Isaac Gomez, and Remigio Vista the team registered 41.4/41.55a but finished fourth in heat 2 failing to qualify for the next round.
 This would, however, prepare them well for the Asian Games.

 Onofre would record a 10.3 hand time at the National Open on June 6, 1962, at Pasig.
 This performance made him the favorite for the Asian Games title later that year.
-It would be accredited as 10.57A which would stand as the national record until it was broken in 2007.
+Accrediting as 10.57A standing as the national record and not broken until 2007.

 1962 Asian Games Rogelio Onofre

 At the 1962 Asian Games (26 August) in Jakarta with 4 heats, in the first heat Md.
 Sarengat of Indonesia set a new Games Record of 10.5, which Onofre and Hideo Iijima of Japan equaled in heat 2 and 3.
 Sarengat then improving this record to 10.4 in the first semi-final in which Khaliq, the winner in 1954 was eliminated.
 Onofre tied the Asian Record winning semi-final 2 in 10.4.
 (This 10.4 time was the adjusted time of 10.57 which stood as the Filipino electronic record until 2007).

 In the final Onofre, expecting a recall, was the slowest away and Jegathesan showed ahead after 10 meters but the Filipino brilliantly made a recovery and was a fraction ahead of the field after 50 meters.
 Sarengat closed strongly in the final stages to become the first Indonesian to win an Asian title and Jegathesan snatched second place in the last few meters.

 5. Jolal Gosal Indonesia 10.8